raspberrypilearning/dodgeball/en/step_6.md

 --- task ---

-Add this code to your ball:
+Add this code to your ball sprite:

 ![ball sprite](images/ball_sprite.png)